StumbleUpon

 Siloing is a powerful tool for your WordPress SEO toolkit.
 It’s easy to implement thanks to the flexibility and extensibility of WordPress!

-For more WordPress SEO tips, check out my 20 Practical SEO Tips to Super-Charge Your WordPress Blog.
+For more WordPress SEO tips, check out my 20 Practical SEO Tips to Super-Charge Your WordPress Blog or download our latest WordPress SEO Themes.

 John Lamansky is an up-and-coming web developer who has building websites for 7 years and has been working with WordPress for almost 3 of its 5 years of existence.
 He is experienced with XHTML, CSS, PHP, WordPress, and much more, and looks forward to providing WordPress tips, services, and resources to the blogging community.